Soartex/soartex.github.io/_posts/2015-02-04-making-a-modpack-json.md

 {:#help .page-header}
 # Help

-Below is some helpful information on what some of the vairables mean and what values are valid to use when creating a `modpack.json` file.
+Below is some helpful information on what some of the variables mean and what values are valid to use when creating a `modpack.json` file.

 {:#modpack-type}
 ### Modpack Type

 Our server script supports 2 modpack types currently but the one you would use for creating support for a modpack would be `modded_standard`.
 Modded standard tells the script that you are wanting to create a download with certain patches which is defined in the "mods" array.
-The other type is `modded_universal` which will more than offen be used by staff members to create "Universal" downloads, these are basically downloads which contain all the modpack patches we offer on our [modded repositories](https://github.com/Soartex-Modded/).
+The other type is `modded_universal` which will more than often be used by staff members to create "Universal" downloads, these are basically downloads which contain all the modpack patches we offer on our [modded repositories](https://github.com/Soartex-Modded/).

 {:#modpack-provider}
 ### Modpack Provider